 The resource we now call The Community Knowledge Factory, including articles, webinars, courses, tools, processes, checklists and templates for those people looking for affordable, reliable and practical support, backed up by useful research.

-- There is much confusion about what a regional business is and does; how it impacts on the owners, staff, their communities and the economy.
+- Taking out the confusion about what regional businesses are and do.
+How they impact on the owners, staff, volunteers, their communities and the economy.

-- How do you address the problems, frustrations, wants and needs people, have in regional, rural and remote communities?
+- Creating ways people can successfully address the problems, frustrations, wants and needs of people in regional, rural and remote communities?

-- What new ways can we help regional people to generate positive ideas and opportunities while doing it at an affordable price, given the size of Australia?
+- Finding new ways to help regional people to generate positive ideas and opportunities in an affordable way, given the size of their community?

-- How do we ensure the right strategies and actions are implemented to achieve people's desired objectives?
+- Ensuring the right strategies and actions are implemented to achieve people's desired outcomes?

-- How can people best cope with the ravages and consequences of drought and adversity?
+- Finding ways to help people cope with the ravages and consequences of drought and other adversities?

-- We must understand the importance of health and well-being issues, along with the root causes of both physical an mental health problems.
+- Creating a better understanding of the importance of health and well-being issues, along with the root causes of both physical an mental health problems.

 Our research indicated there was nothing like what we had in mind, which was to shift the emphasis on what was essential for growth and sustainability in regional, rural and remote communities.